Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Methodology

-Angle Encoding~\cite{schuld2018supervised, ranga2024quantum, rath2024quantum, gong2024quantum} maps classical data onto the rotation angles of single-qubit gates.
-This method requires one qubit per input feature, making it computationally demanding and impractical for high-dimensional datasets like those used in our recovery rate prediction due to the limited availability of logical qubits in current quantum hardware and classical simulator.
-To address this challenge, we follow the approach outlined in~\cite{schetakis2024quantum}, incorporating a classical preprocessing layer (referred to as the auxiliary layer hereafter) to reduce the dimensionality of the input data.
+To thoroughly evaluate the performance of our proposed QML model, we compare it against both classical and quantum alternatives. \begin{itemize} \item[] {\bf QML with Angle Encoding:} The first natural baseline is a QML model using Angle Encoding, inspired by~\cite{schetakis2024quantum}.
+To address the challenge posed by qubit limitations, we follow the approach outlined in~\cite{schetakis2024quantum}, incorporating a classical preprocessing layer (referred to as the auxiliary layer hereafter) to reduce the dimensionality of the input data.
 This auxiliary layer extracts key features and ensures that the number of variables aligns with the number of available qubits.
 The outputs of this classical layer are then encoded into the quantum circuit using Angle Encoding as in Figure~\ref{fig:ang_enc}.
 This architecture, illustrated in Figure~\ref{fig:angle}, enables scalability by allowing flexibility in selecting the number of qubits while maintaining the model’s expressiveness.
 The number of trainable parameters in the additional auxiliary layer and the QNN scales as $O(3Nn)$, where $N$ is the number of input features, and $n$ is the number of selected qubits.

+{\bf Fully Connected Neural Network (FNN):} Among classical models, the most direct counterpart for comparison is a Feedforward Neural Network (FNN), as our QML architecture closely resembles an FNN with a QNN replacing the hidden layer.

+\item[] {\bf XGBoost:} In our comparative analysis, we also include a baseline XGBoost~\cite{chen2016xgboost} regressor.
+Although this model does not mirror the architecture of our QML model, we include it due to its widespread adoption and strong empirical performance. \end{itemize}

+Table~\ref{tab:all_mods} summarizes the models considered in this study, along with the subsequent sections where the comparison analysis is presented.
+Additionally, to disentangle the effect of orthogonal regularization from the contribution of the quantum layer, we consider an orthogonality-constrained neural network, in which the hidden-layer weight matrix is enforced to remain orthogonal during training.
+This model serves as a classical control baseline.
+The corresponding benchmark comparisons between the proposed QML model and the orthogonality-constrained NN are reported in Section 3 of the Supplementary Materials.